-Operating activities detail cash flow that’s generated once the company delivers its regular goods or services, and includes both revenue and expenses.
+Operating activities detail cash flow that is generated once the company delivers its regular goods or services and includes both revenue and expenses.
 Investing activities include cash flow from purchasing or selling assets—think physical property, such as real estate or vehicles, and non-physical property, like patents—using free cash, not debt.
 Financing activities detail cash flow from both debt and equity financing.

-Based on the cash flow statement, you can see how much cash different types of activities generate, then make business decisions based on your analysis of financial statements.
+Based on The Statement of Cash Flow, you can see how much cash different types of activities generate, then make business decisions based on your analysis of financial statements.

-Now that you understand what comprises a cash flow statement and why it’s important for financial analysis, here’s a look at two common methods used to calculate and prepare the operating activities section of cash flow statements.
+Now that you understand what comprises the statement and why it’s important for financial analysis, here’s a look at two common methods used to calculate and prepare the operating activities section of cash flow statements.